 What Is a CRM and Does Your Cleaning Company Need One?

-If you run a cleaning company, you’ve probably heard people throw around the term “CRM” — usually followed by a sales pitch.
-But what does CRM actually mean for a cleaning business, what does it actually do, and do you really need one?
+If you run a cleaning company, you’ve probably heard “CRM” tossed around.
+Usually someone’s trying to sell it to you.
+But what does CRM actually mean?
+What does it do?
+Do you really need one?

 This guide cuts through the jargon.
-You’ll know by the end whether your cleaning company needs CRM software and which option fits your business.
+By the end, you’ll know if your cleaning company needs CRM software and which one fits.

 CRM stands for Customer Relationship Management.
-In software, it means a system that keeps track of every interaction with your customers — past, present, and future.
+It’s a system that tracks every interaction with your customers.
+This includes past, present, and future interactions.

 For a cleaning company, a CRM typically tracks: